 “And that being said – ho bisogno di andare ad un’altra lezione con Padre Antonio,” Agnes said lightly, as Fr.
 Matteo closed the door, and as she made ready to leave.
-She perhaps expected Peter to stand up, as she sprang up on her knees, leaving her hands at her sides.
-Perhaps Peter expected her to not leave so quickly, so that he did not reach up in time to take her again by the arm.
+She perhaps expected William to stand up, as she sprang up on her knees, leaving her hands at her sides.
+Perhaps William expected her to not leave so quickly, so that he did not reach up in time to take her again by the arm.
 This time, their hands met, with neither of them acknowledging that their fingers had now loosely intertwined.

 “I’m sorry,” he pressed her palm lightly against his, “About everything earlier.”

 “I’m not,” she smiled, so that he looked up at her, but still did not let her go.
 “At least we got to talk about it.”

 Agnes’ fingers grew warm, and her cheeks appeared rosier in the yellow light coming from the windows, “You can say that.”

 William allowed her hand to rest on his shoulder.
 He held on to her for a little while longer.
 “A few minutes,” he said, still looking up at Agnes, “I’ll be there in a few minutes.
 You can go ahead.
 I’ll see you guys outside.”

 She patted his shoulder, their hands still joined, then turned to leave.
 Her fingers lingered in his for a while, and William reached back, as far as his body and arms would allow, before he could stretch his muscles no further and had to let her go.